National Commission for Women: Inaction against Political leaders

 The NCW has faced criticism for inaction against political leaders for comments against women, particularly on serious matters like rape.
-Despite complaints, no formal action was taken, especially during election periods.
+Despite complaints, no formal action is taken, especially during election periods.
 In March 2010, Samajwadi Party leader Mulayam Singh Yadav reportedly made several controversial comments regarding the Women's Reservation Bill.

 At an election rally during the 2014 elections, Yadav stated that "Boys are boys, they make mistakes, why hand them for rape."
 On 19 August 2015, Yadav remarked that gang-rapes are impractical and that victims in such cases tend to lie, for which he was summoned by the Judicial Magistrate of Mahoba district court in Uttar Pradesh.
 His remarks were widely criticized, and despite complaints to the Election Commission and the NCW, no formal action was taken; he was subsequently elected from the constituency of Mainpuri in the 2014 elections.
-Following these statements, several media outlets described Yadav and the Samajwadi Party as "Supporters and Defenders of Rape and Rapists."
+As a result of these statements, some media outlets described Yadav and the Samajwadi Party as "Supporters and Defenders of Rape and Rapists."